-- Candidates may choose to take the examination more than once.
-Because the ADAT is a relatively new examination, and many candidates are experiencing it for the first time, it is recommended that programs reference the candidate's most recent results to best represent the candidate's skills. - It is recommended that programs avoid employing cut scores with the ADAT during its first few years of use (e.g., admitting candidates with ADAT scores of "x" or above).
-Such a practice would be premature until programs have a stronger understanding of the cognitive dental skills associated with the various ADAT score levels. - Until the preceding information becomes available, it is recommended that ADAT results be interpreted on a relative basis, as follows: - Candidates with higher scores on each scale have demonstrated stronger cognitive skills than candidates obtaining lower scores. - Candidates with lower percentile standing on the ADAT may still be viable candidates for advanced dental education programs.
-If, for example, ADAT examinees are more highly skilled on average than those who do not take the ADAT, then their percentile standing within the general dental population may be considerably higher than one might think given their achieved ADAT percentile standing.
-This may be particularly true in the first years of ADAT availability, when less information is available to compare the pool of ADAT examinees with the total pool of advanced dental education candidates.
+- differ from those who do not.
 In short, candidates with lower ADAT percentile standing should not be broadly interpreted as "poor candidates." - When utilizing the percentile tables in Appendices B1 and B2, programs should be mindful of the fact that strictly speaking percentiles obtained across test administration periods (i.e., across norm groups) are NOT directly comparable with regard to the level of skills represented at each percentile level.
 Comparison of relative performance using percentiles within testing periods (within a given norm group) is useful and appropriate.
-DTS provides percentiles for 2021 and also the latest five years (2017-2021) combined in case programs want to make the comparisons across a broader sample of administrations of the ADAT. - Candidates' percentile standing can and will change across test administration periods, even though a given candidate's performance on the examination remains the same.
+DTS provides percentiles for 2022 and also the latest five years (2018-2022) combined in case programs want to make the comparisons across a broader sample of administrations of the ADAT. - Candidates' percentile standing can and will change across test administration periods, even though a given candidate's performance on the examination remains the same.
 This is also why ADAT official results are provided in scale scores, which do not change and have the potential to take on fixed interpretations (i.e., a score of 'x' signifies a specific level of cognitive skills with respect to a particular content area of interest). - When examining and comparing candidate performance, programs should use caution when interpreting differences in percentile standing.
 Differences in percentile standing communicate differences in candidate relative standing in the population tested, NOT the amount of difference between candidates in their underlying skills.
-For example, assuming the data are normally distributed, a five percent (5%) difference in percentile standing could correspond to: - A small difference in skills for candidates who fall in the middle of the distribution (e.g., 50th percentile). - A large difference in skills for candidates scoring in the tails of a distribution (e.g., 95th percentile). - Use percentiles to understand candidates' relative standing within the population tested. - Use scale scores to understand candidate skill levels, as well as differences between candidates in their underlying skills.

-- Comparison of candidates who tested in different years is best made through comparisons of scale scores and percentiles (Appendices B1 and B2), which is made available annually in September. - DTS recommends that programs focus their attention on the ADAT Overall scale.
-This scale contains larger numbers of items and is therefore more reliable than scales containing fewer items (e.g., Data, Research Interpretation, & Evidence Based Dentistry). - · Do NOT overemphasize small differences in test scores. - Do NOT simply rank order candidates and make selection decisions based on a top-down approach.
+For example, assuming the data are normally distributed, a five percent (5%) difference in percentile standing could correspond to: - A small difference in skills for candidates who fall in the middle of the distribution (e.g., 50th percentile). - A large difference in skills for candidates scoring in the tails of a distribution (e.g., 95th percentile). - Use percentiles to understand candidates' relative standing within the population tested. - Use scale scores to understand candidate skill levels, as well as differences between candidates in their underlying skills. - Comparison of candidates who tested in different years is best made through comparisons of scale scores and percentiles (Appendices B1 and B2), which is made available annually in September. - DTS recommends that programs focus their attention on the ADAT Overall scale.
+This scale contains larger numbers of items and is therefore more reliable than scales containing fewer items (e.g., Data, Research Interpretation, & Evidence Based Dentistry). - Do NOT overemphasize small differences in test scores. - Do NOT simply rank order candidates and make selection decisions based on a top-down approach.
 This approach may disadvantage certain applicant groups. - As a reminder, in making admission decisions, programs should carefully consider a) the full set of KSAOs required for success in a program, in relation to program, school, and legal requirements, and b) the qualifications of candidates. - Programs should let the above perspective help inform their decisions with respect to individual candidates.

-ADAT Score Reliability
+DAT Score Reliability

-Reliability coefficient estimates for 2021 ADAT scale scores are given in the table below2.
+Reliability coefficient estimates for 2022 ADAT scale scores are given in the table below2.
 Reliability coefficients can range from zero to one, with higher values indicating higher reliability.

-Reliability coefficients for ADAT scale scores: 2021 (312 administrations)
+Reliability coefficients for ADAT scale scores: 2022 (612 administrations)

 ADAT Scale Reliability

-ADAT Overall (ADAT) .89
+ADAT Overall (ADAT) .92

 Biomedical Sciences (BIO) .82

-Clinical Sciences (CLI) .72
+Clinical Sciences (CLI) .73

 Data, Research Interpretation, & Evidence Based Dentistry (DRI) .77